Photo by Olga1969

 Price: $2,000–4,000/person/night | Location: Volcanoes National Park, Rwanda

-Bisate Lodge sits on an extinct volcanic cone in Rwanda’s Volcanoes National Park — the most extraordinary position of any African camp (the extraordinary bowl of the volcanic crater, the extraordinary cloud forest surrounding the six tented villas, and the extraordinary Virunga volcanic range visible from the extraordinary private viewing deck of each villa).
-The extraordinary gorilla trekking (the extraordinary mountain gorilla population of the Virunga — 700+ individuals, the largest mountain gorilla population remaining — accessible from Bisate by permit-based trekking with a maximum of 8 visitors per gorilla group per day, the most regulated and most extraordinary wildlife encounter available to travelers).
+Bisate Lodge sits on an extinct volcanic cone in Rwanda’s Volcanoes National Park — a striking setting, with six tented villas ringed by cloud forest inside the volcanic crater bowl, and the Virunga volcanic range visible from each villa’s private viewing deck.
+Gorilla trekking is the main draw: the Virunga’s mountain gorilla population (700+ individuals, the largest remaining) is accessible from Bisate by permit-based trekking, capped at 8 visitors per gorilla group per day — one of the most tightly regulated wildlife encounters available to travelers.

 Jack’s Camp — Botswana Salt Pan